Grand Unification Higgs-$\mathcal{R}^2$ Inflation: Complementarity between Proton Decay and CMB Observables: Discussion

 \section{Discussion}

-In this work, we have presented a comprehensive, UV-complete framework for cosmological inflation within the context of an $SO(10)$ Grand Unified Theory.
-By unifying the phenomenon of cosmic inflation with the GUT Higgs sector and augmenting the gravitational action with a $\mathcal{R}^2$ term, we have constructed a viable cosmological scenario where the dynamics of the early universe, particle physics grand unification, and the production of topological defects are intrinsically correlated with each other.
+In this work, we have presented a comprehensive, UV-complete framework for cosmological inflation within an $SO(10)$ Grand Unified Theory.
+By unifying cosmic inflation with the GUT Higgs sector and augmenting the gravitational action with a $\mathcal{R}^2$ term, we have constructed a viable cosmological scenario in which the dynamics of the early universe, particle physics grand unification, and the production of topological defects are intrinsically correlated.
 This addresses several key challenges in modern cosmology.
 The inclusion of the $\mathcal{R}^2$ term provides a natural UV completion, raising the effective cutoff scale, while the inflaton is given a well-defined microphysical origin as a gauge singlet within the $SO(10)$ Higgs sector.
 This construction directly links the inflationary energy scale to the grand-unification scale.